nikushi/problem_details/README.md

 The RFC defines a "problem detail" as a way to inform errors to clients as machine readable form in a HTTP response to avoid the need to define new error response formats for HTTP APIs.

-This library also works with Rails, by the `problem` renderer that helps to respond with the problem detail form.
+This library also works with Rails and Sinatra, by the `problem` renderer that helps to respond with the problem detail form.

 Currently only JSON serialization is supported.